 Emma & Nick Oliver-Taylor

-Emma and Nick are a husband-and-wife team who dedicate their time to supporting our Scout Group.
-Emma is our secretary, acting as a central point of contact and ensuring effective communication and information flow.
-Nick brings his expertise as a qualified First Aid Trainer.
+Emma and Nick are a husband-and-wife team who dedicate time to supporting our Scout Group.
+Emma is our trustee board secretary and Nick brings his expertise as a qualified First Aid Trainer.
 He plays a vital role in ensuring the safety and well-being of our young people by delivering essential first aid training to our volunteers and young leaders.

 Richard Tai-Chidlow – Scout Leader 2007 Scout Troop